Hassen214/Operation-Research/README.md

 I also put in the latex code file my formulation for the linear problem.
 Read it and tell me if you find errors.

+This does not work for large instances.
+One needs to find a greedy approach.